 Next, you are going to tell the PNG to SVG tool how many colors you want it to look for.
 For this image I enter one, which I circled in blue in the image below.
 Since I just want it to focus on the black areas and turn those into cutting lines, this is why I typed in one.
 Next I click on the lime green Generate button.
 Then the image appears on the right and I click the dark green Download SVG button.

 After it is downloaded, I can go to my downloads folder to find it.
 I renamed it so that I would be able to find it again later.
 Now it time for the true test and upload it into Cricut Design Space.
 I am happy to say it uploaded perfectly!
 I can also tell that this will cut out nice and clean since the lines are crisp and clear.
 Also, if you look on the layers panel on the right hand side you can see that this whole image is one layer, which is what you want for a good quality SVG file.
+This has quickly become my go to tool for making svg files when I need them quickly.

 My next test will be to try an image that has more than one color in it with this same PNG to SVG converter.
 Stay tuned!